govinsprabhu/StockAnalyzer/README.md

--------STOCK ANALYZER------
+### STOCK ANALYZER ##

-This is a simple web app developed for thoes who feel difficult to track there stock portfolio and analyze it.
+This is a web app developed for thoes who feel difficult to track there stock portfolio and analyze it.
 This will help you to track the stocks according to the sectors.
-There are more than 2000 bse companies are provided in around
+There are more than 2000 BSE companies are provided in around
 50 sectors.
+Using this web app

+	* See there sector wise stocks and there financial ratios
+	* Track and add to your custom portfolios

 Installation details

 	* You should have python 2.7 or above and mongoDB in the database side